 South Rim Visitor Center

-Hours: 8:00 am – 5:00 pm (summer); 9:00 am – 5:00 pm (spring/fall); 10:00am – 4:00pm (winter)
+Hours: 8:00 am – 5:00 pm (summer); 9:00 am – 5:00 pm (spring/fall); 10:00 am – 4:00 pm (winter)

 North Rim Ranger Station

-The north rim ranger station is the only real “information” area in the north rim of the park.
-Unfortunately it is also open far more intermittently and only during the summer mountains.
-There is information located outside of the station on signs as well as often national park pamphlets if any remain.
-You can get permits and information here when it’s open but I wouldn’t count on it being open randomly.
-The station area has a parking lot and is the trailhead for several north rim trails and close to the campground.
+Information is located outside of the station on signs and national park pamphlets if any remain.
+You can get permits and information here when it’s open, but I wouldn’t count on it being open randomly.
+The area has a parking lot and is the trailhead for several north rim trails, which are close to the campground.

 Fees